alttch/eva3/doc/sys_api.rst

 log_debug, log_info, log_warning, log_error, log_critical - write to the log
 ----------------------------------------------------------------------------

-The external application can put the message in the logs on behalf of the controller.
+An external application can put a message in the logs on behalf of the controller.

 Parameters: